raisulisrahat/Django-40-Day-s-Challenge/Day_1-3/Day3.md

    python manage.py runserver
    ```
    This command will start the development server.
 Open a web browser and go to `http://127.0.0.1:8000/` or `http://localhost:8000/` to see the default Django welcome page.

-You've now set up a virtual environment, installed Django, and created your first Django project.
-This establishes the foundation for the upcoming days of exploration and learning within the Django framework.